Larry Crowne

 Larry Crowne is a 2011 American romantic comedy film starring Tom Hanks and Julia Roberts.
 The film was produced and directed by Hanks, who co-wrote its screenplay with Nia Vardalos.

 The story was inspired by Hanks' time studying at Chabot College.
-The film tells the story of Larry Crowne, a middle-aged man who unexpectedly loses his job and returns to education.
+The film tells the story of Larry Crowne, a middle-aged man who unexpectedly loses his job because he doesn’t have any secondary education.
+He enrolls in college classes to help ensure job security.
+Instead he finds a better way to live.

 It was released in the United States on July 1, 2011.

 Plot

 Larry Crowne, a middle-aged Navy veteran, is fired from his job at a big-box store due to a lack of college education, despite his seniority and exemplary work.
-Larry, who is divorced and lives alone, cannot find a job and could lose his house.
-His neighbor, Lamar, suggests he enroll at East Valley Community College and get an education.
+Divorced and living alone, he cannot find a job and could lose his house.
+His neighbor Lamar suggests he enroll at East Valley Community College and get an education.

 Subsisting on unemployment benefits and unable to afford to drive his SUV, Larry buys a scooter from Lamar.
-At the college, he becomes part of a colorful community trying to find a better future, he is nicknamed "Lance Corona" by classmate Talia.
+At the college, he becomes part of a colorful community trying to find a better future, and is nicknamed "Lance Corona" by classmate Talia.
 Two of the classes he takes are speech, taught by Mercedes Tainot, and economics, taught by Dr. Ed Matsutani.

-He initially struggles in his speech class.
-He stumbles through his first speech about making restaurant quality French toast.
-Before his recently lost retail job, he had spent twenty years as a cook in the navy.
-He does, however, do very well in economics as he appears to be the only student who knows the answers from the assigned reading.
+Larry initially struggles in his speech class, stumbling through his first speech about making restaurant quality French toast.
+Before his recently lost retail job, he had spent 20 years as a cook in the navy.
+However, Larry does very well in economics, as he appears to be the only student who knows the answers from the assigned reading.

 Mercedes drinks at home after school because she is unhappily married to Dean, a former professor-turned-writer-turned-blogger.
-In reality, Dean spends his days watching internet porn.
+In reality, Dean spends his days watching internet porn, and she tells him she knows that.

 Talia invites Larry to join a club of scooter riders led by her boyfriend Dell Gordo.
 She also updates Larry's home decor, hair style, and wardrobe.
-His friend Frank, who runs a diner, offers him a job to help make ends meet, as Larry had been a Navy cook.
+His friend Frank, who runs a diner, offers him a job to help make ends meet, due to Larry's experience with the Navy.

-After a night with Dean goes horribly wrong, Mercedes is left alone at a bus stop, where Larry and his scooter gang notice her.
+A night out with Dean goes horribly wrong, with the two of them arguing in the car; Mercedes demands he stops to let her out.
+She is waiting at a bus stop, when Larry and his scooter gang notice her.
 He offers her a ride home, which she reluctantly accepts.
 On their way home they witness Dean getting arrested for drunk driving.